eswotinsky/address-book-csharp/README.md

  ```
  $ dotnet restore
  ```
-(not required for .NET Core 2.0 SDK or newer releases)
+(above not required for .NET Core 2.0 SDK or newer releases)

  ```
  $ dotnet run